dumunari/k8s-observer/README.md

 #K8s Observer

-K8s Observer is a first step to start our observability.
+K8s Observer is an application created for the sake of studying observability, Golang and chaos engineering.
+It's an ongoing process, and the main goal here is to learn :)

 ## How to run it?